uttamt09/Inventory-Management-project/README.md

 # Inventory-Management-Project

 # Description:
-An inventory management application designed to manage and display a list of products.
-It allows users to add new products with details such as name, description, price, and image URL.
-The application is built using Express.js for the server-side, EJS for templating, and Bootstrap for styling.
+Developed a comprehensive inventory management application using the MVC (Model-View-Controller) architecture.
+This application enables users to manage and view products with features to add new products and display them in a user-friendly manner.
+The design follows a clear separation of concerns, ensuring maintainability and scalability.

 # Technologies Used:
   * Express.js: For creating a robust backend server to handle routes and manage application logic.